-Clause 2 of the Bill seeks to provide for definition of certain expressions used in the proposed Legislation.
+Clause 2 of the Bill seeks to provide definitions.
+This clause seeks to provide for definition of certain expressions used in the proposed Legislation.

 Clause 3 of the Bill relates to evidence given of facts in issue and relevant facts.